With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Va Roseburg Healthcare System is a mental health treatment center in Roseburg, OR, located at 913 Nw Garden Valley Boulevard, 97471 zip code area.
-Va Roseburg Healthcare System provides telemedicine/telehealth, residential treatment and outpatient treatment.
-Va Roseburg Healthcare System offers dialectical behavior therapy, trauma therapy and behavior modification to young adults, seniors 65 or older and adults.
-Va Roseburg Healthcare System also supports people with PTSD, seniors or older adults and people with traumatic brain injury.
-Additional services at Va Roseburg Healthcare System consist of family psychoeducation, supported employment and mentoring/peer support/consumer-run services.
+Va Roseburg Healthcare System provides residential treatment, outpatient treatment and hospital inpatient treatment.
+Va Roseburg Healthcare System offers cognitive behavioral therapy, trauma therapy and activity therapy to adults, seniors 65 or older and young adults.
+Va Roseburg Healthcare System also supports people with serious mental illness, veterans and LGBT.
+Additional services at Va Roseburg Healthcare System consist of family psychoeducation, case management and mentoring/peer support/consumer-run services.

 Learn MoreAlder Street Residence is a mental health clinic in Eugene, OR, located at 1774 Alder Street, in the 97401 zip code.
 Alder Street Residence provides residential treatment.
-Alder Street Residence offers psychotropic medication and activity therapy to young adults, seniors 65 or older and adults.
+Alder Street Residence offers psychotropic medication and activity therapy to young adults, adults and seniors 65 or older.
 Alder Street Residence also supports people with serious mental illness.
-More services at Alder Street Residence include suicide prevention services, integrated primary care services and psychosocial rehabilitation services.
+More services at Alder Street Residence include integrated primary care services, housing services and psychosocial rehabilitation services.

 Learn MoreSacred Heart Medical Center Ud Behavioral Health Unit is a mental health clinic in Eugene, OR, located at 770 East 11th Avenue, 97401 zip code area.
-Sacred Heart Medical Center Ud Behavioral Health Unit provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Sacred Heart Medical Center Ud Behavioral Health Unit offers electroconvulsive therapy, trauma therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Sacred Heart Medical Center Ud Behavioral Health Unit provides outpatient treatment, hospital inpatient treatment and telemedicine/telehealth.
+Sacred Heart Medical Center Ud Behavioral Health Unit offers dialectical behavior therapy, electroconvulsive therapy and activity therapy to young adults, seniors 65 or older and adults.
 Additional services offered at Sacred Heart Medical Center Ud Behavioral Health Unit include intensive case management, suicide prevention services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.